 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

 Now that you have created your nonprofit corporation, you can obtain your federal and Michigan state tax exemptions.
-Here are the steps you must take to obtain your tax-exempt status:
+Here are the steps you must take to get your tax-exempt status.

-Depending on your activities and the size of your organization, you may need to register with the Michigan Attorney General before doing any fundraising activities.
+Depending on your activities and the size of your organization, you may need to register with the Michigan Attorney General before doing any fundraising activities in the state.
 Check with Michigan's Attorney General website for registration rules.
 For more information about fundraising registration requirements, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman.